OathPros/COMP3/README.md

 Sphinx can be used to build and preview the static html site locally, either with the browser or VS Code.

+## Tiles

+The tiles for the patterns follow a 5x5 pixel grid and are 230x140 pixels in size.

 ### 1. Install dependencies

 On Fedora, run: